racemore/HDAG_Mental_Health_Project/README.md

 Overtime, anxiety and depression cases have risen, especially among adolescents and young adults.
 According to the World Health Organization, 20% of adolescents worldwide have a mental health condition with depression being one of the most common.
-Alarmingly, it is reported approximately 264 million people are diagnosed with depression worldwide, more commonly for women than men, and among the older population, about 7% have depression.
+Alarmingly, it is reported approximately 264 million people are diagnosed with depression globally, more commonly for women than men, and among the older population, about 7% have depression.
 Similarly, in the United States, rates of anxiety and depression have increased in the younger population.
 In fact, based on a Pew Research Center survey in 2018, seven in ten students perceive anxiety and depression as a major problem among their peers.
 Altogether, anxiety and depression is a major problem worldwide,